User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Hover over the diagnosis and click the Delete icon that appears.
+Hover over the diagnosis and click the Delete icon

-The Reason for Dismissal field appears.-
+The Reason for Dismissal menu appears.

 To record a reason for dismissing this diagnosis, select one of the reasons displayed.
 If none of the reasons apply, enter the reason in the Other field (up to 470 characters) and click Save.